 Ahhh the big B word.
 This topic is close to my heart and many others.
 Binge eating is a common issue I see in clinic effecting my clients, and a problem that I myself used to suffer from years ago before becoming a nutritionist and having a healthy relationship with not only food but myself.

 Before I changed my diet and lifestyle 8+ years ago I was no stranger to working out intensively because I felt guilty from binge eating.
-I would be really “good” (aka healthy) for days, then if someone put some put a block of milk chocolate in front of me I’d happily demolish ½ a block or more, followed by some ice-cream and then whatever else came into my path.
+I would be really “good” (aka healthy) for days, then if someone put a block of milk chocolate in front of me I’d happily demolish ½ a block or more, followed by some ice-cream and then whatever else came into my path.
 I felt like a victim to food, and felt I had no control over it.
 Food governed my life in an unhealthy way.
 I’d eat dinner, then go for another one or two servings, feel extremely full, then once again happily demolish ½ tub ice-cream or chocolate (chocolate and ice-cream are my weakness) just because I had “cravings” that needed to be met.
 This went on for years.
-Being a foodie and enjoying cooking and baking I used to make a sugar filled brownie (back in my unhealthy days) and would often finish off the whole thing in 1-2 days.
+Being a foodie and enjoying cooking and baking I used to make a sugar-filled brownie (back in my unhealthy days) and would often finish off the whole thing in 1-2 days.
 I struggled to say no to treats, or any food really.
-This did not help by IBS symptoms at the time either, but I felt I was out of control and didn’t know what was wrong with me.
+This did not help my IBS symptoms at the time either, but I felt I was out of control and didn’t know what was wrong with me.

 - Changed my diet to a wholefoods non-restrictive diet

 - I quit sugar

 - I started to look at food as fuel and nourishment

 - I forgave myself

 - I made healthy food swaps

 - I tuned into my body and hunger signals more

 - I started meditating more and practicing more self-love.